-Serving immigrant and refugee families in the DMV
+Serving immigrant and refugee families in the DMV since 2019

 IROC was established in August 2019 by local high school junior, Ariana Lotfi.
 Through her involvement with local nonprofits assisting Syrian refugees, Ariana saw a need in the DC region for resettlement assistance for families moving to this area from all over the world.